How to build performant progressive web apps and why they matter

 If a web app manifest file is provided, the user has the option to install and launch the web app from the home screen.
 An immersive full-screen experience, together with a loading page can be provided, without location bars or other browser related elements.
 Push notifications can be sent to the device, driving the user to the web app and increasing the levels of engagement.
 Permission to send push notifications has to be accepted by the user through a native pop-up interface beforehand.

-It’s important to have a sense of opportunity when requesting such permissions.
+Example of a Web App Manifest file It's important to have a sense of opportunity when requesting such permissions.
 If the user decides to deny this permission once, the push notifications are blocked forever and there is no second chance to request them.
 Rather than requesting it immediately at the first visit, do it after some level of interaction with the user might increase the chance of acceptance.
 For example, the user might find it more relevant to receive push notifications after subscribing to a topic on your blog.

 The App Shell